Biostatistics

 Gotelli, N. J. & A. M. Ellison (2004).
 A primer of Ecological Statistics.
 Sinauer Associates, Inc., Sunderland, 510 pp.

 Maroco, J. (2010).
-Análise estatística com a utilização do SPSS.
-3ª Edição.
+Análise estatística com a utilização do SPSS, 3ª Edição.
 Edições Sílabo, Lisboa, 822 pp.

 McCarthy, M. A. (2007).
 Bayesian Methods for Ecology.
-Cambridge University press, Cambridge, 296 pp.
+Cambridge University Press, Cambridge, 296 pp.

 Pestana, D. D. e Velosa, S. (2010).
 Introdução à Probabilidade e à Estatística, 4ª edição.
 Calouste Gulbenkian, Lisboa, 1164 pp.

 Stigler, S. M. (1986).
 The history of statistics.
-The measurment of uncertainty before 1900.
-Belknap Press, Harvard University Press, Cambridge, 410 pp.
+The measurement of uncertainty before 1900, Belknap Press, Harvard University Press, Cambridge, 410 pp.

-Zar, J. H. (1996).
-Biostatistical analysis.
+Zar, J. H. (2010).
+Biostatistical analysis, 5th Edition.
 Prentice-Hall International, Upper Saddle River, 662 pp.

 Code